HBLink-org/DMRlink/README.md

 ***VERSION V0.27b RELEASE***

+(NOTE: All active development moved to 3.0 branch. "master" will be frozen for bug fixes until 3.0 is functional.
+At that time, the master branch will change to 3.0 and the existing master (this branch) will be left at 2.x and not developed further)

 ##PROJECT: Open Source IPSC Client.
 **PURPOSE:** Understanding IPSC, building an open-source IPSC "stack", troubleshooting IPSC performance issues, and as a basis to easily write applications such as logging, bridging, etc.